-The IIE Scholar Rescue Fund is a fund from the Institute of International Education (IIE) for professors and researchers who are granted scholarships to take refuge in a university or research institution abroad.
-Even if it is not possible to return to the home country, the SRF continues to support refugee academics to allow medium to long-term possibilities to stay abroad.
+The IIE Scholar Rescue Fund (SRF) is a fund from the Institute of International Education (IIE) for professors and researchers who are granted scholarships to take refuge in a university or research institution abroad.
+If it is not possible to return to the home country, the SRF continues to supports refugee academics to also allow medium or long-term stays abroad.

-The Council for At-Risk Academics supports threatened scientists in their search for opportunities to live and do research in safety, but also those who are in exile or are in their home country despite considerable risks.
+The Council for At-Risk Academics (CARA) supports threatened scientists in their search for opportunities to live safely and do their research, but also those who are in exile or are in their home country despite considerable risks.
 Furthermore, CARA supports endangered universities that wish to maintain their university operations despite numerous dangers and problems.
 More information can be found on the website of CARA.

 With the Philipp Schwartz Initiative, the Alexander von Humboldt Foundation facilitates the admission of endangered or refugee researchers to universities and research institutions by providing funding for a fellowship or an employment contract for up to two years as well as a lump sum for the host institution.
 Candidates cannot apply directly, but must be nominated by TU Dortmund University.

 For more information on the current call (if available) please click here.